Bishnupur I

-Bishnupur I is a community development block (CD block) that forms an administrative division in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Bishnupur I is a community development block that forms an administrative division in Alipore Sadar subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Bishnupur I CD block is located at 22.3812°N 88.2680°E. It has an average elevation of 9 m.

-Bishnupur I CD block is bounded by the Thakurpukur Maheshtala CD block in the north, the Sonarpur and the Baruipur CD blocks in the east, the Magrahat I and Magrahat II CD blocks in the south and the Bishnupur II CD block in the west.
+Bishnupur I CD block is bounded by the Thakurpukur Maheshtala CD block and the Kolkata district in the north, the Sonarpur and Baruipur CD blocks in the east, the Magrahat I and Magrahat II CD blocks in the south and the Bishnupur II CD block in the west.

 South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
 Both tidal inflows and the rivers have deposited sediments in this plain.
 The periodical collapse of both the natural levees and man-made embankments speed up the process of filling up the depressions containing brackish water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon-dominated.
 Some parts of the wetlands are still preserved for raising fish.

 Bishnupur I CD block has an area of 116.36 km2.
 It has 1 panchayat samity, 11 gram panchayats, 168 gram sansads (village councils), 87 mouzas and 84 inhabited villages, as per the District Statistical Handbook for South Twenty-four Parganas.
-Bishnupur police station serves this block.
-The headquarters of this CD block is at Bishnupur.
+Bishnupur police station serves this CD Block.
+Headquarters of this CD block is at Bishnupur.

-Gram panchayats of Bishnupur I CD block/panchayat samiti are Amgachia, Andharmanik, Bhandaria Kastekumari, Dakshin Gouripur Chakdhir, Julpia, Keordanga, Kulerdari, Panakua, Paschim Bishnupur, Purba Bishnupur and Rashkhali.
+Gram panchayats of Bishnupur I CD block/panchayat samiti are: Amgachhia, Andhar Manik, Bhandaria Kastekumari, Dakshin Gauripur Chakdhir, Julpia, Keoradanga, Kulerdari, Panakua, Paschim Bishnupur, Purba Bishnupur and Raskhali.